cosmos72/stmx/README.md

   It internally calls the CPUID assembler instruction and returns T if hardware transactions are supported, or NIL if they are not.
-- Try to use them, for example by executing `(ATOMIC (HW-TRANSACTION-SUPPORTED-AND-RUNNING?))`
+- Try to use them, for example by executing `(ATOMIC (HW-TRANSACTION-SUPPORTED-AND-RUNNING?))` in compiled code - hardware transactions typically do not work in interpreted code.
+  Thus actually execute something like
+  `(DEFUN HW-TRANSACTION-TEST ()
+     (ATOMIC (HW-TRANSACTION-SUPPORTED-AND-RUNNING?)))
+   (HW-TRANSACTION-TEST)`

 ### How to use hardware transactions